All Products

 • If the new TTL of the data table is greater than or equal to the TTL of the secondary index, change the TTL of the data table to the new value.

 When you write data to an attribute column, Tablestore checks the version number of the data.
-The valid version range of data in an attribute column is calculated by using the following formula: Valid version range = [max{Data written time - Max version offset, Data written time - TTL value}, Data written time + Max version offset).
-You can write data to the attribute column only if the version number of the data (converted into seconds by dividing by 1,000) is within the valid version range.
+The valid version range of data in an attribute column is calculated by using the following formula: Valid version range = [max{Data written time - Max Version Offset, Data written time - TTL value}, Data written time + Max Version Offset).
+Data can be written to an attribute column only if its version number (converted into seconds by dividing by 1,000) falls within this valid range.

 Note